SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 By the way, the autocommit function is similar to calling ``$ git add -u`` and ``$ git commit -m 'Some Message'`` in your console.

+If you want git version control but no automatic commits of your code base in case of changes, you can pass the option `git_fail=True` to the environment.
+Instead of triggering a new commit in case of changed code, the program will throw a ``GitDiffError``.

 .. _git: http://git-scm.com/